Mats Löfving

-Mats Olov Löfving (27 May 1961 – 22 February 2023) was a Swedish police officer, Deputy Director of the Swedish Police Authority.
-He served as Chief of Police of both Östergötland and Västra Götaland, and was appointed the next regional chief of police for Stockholm County and Gotland.
+Mats Olov Löfving (27 May 1961 – 22 February 2023) was a Swedish police officer and lawyer.
+During his career he served as deputy director of the Swedish Police Authority, chief of police of both Östergötland and Västra Götaland, and was appointed the next regional chief of police for Stockholm County and Gotland.

 Career

 Born in Norrköping in 1961, Löfving joined the Swedish Police Academy and graduated in 1981, serving as a law enforcement officer in his home town.
 In 1988, he gained a law degree, and from 1995 to 1998 was the most senior officer of the Norrköping criminal investigation department.
-From 1999 to 2001, he was Deputy Head of the Police Unit at the Ministry of Justice.
-In 2002, he was appointed Deputy Chief of Police of the Östergötland County force and in 2004 became the Chief there.
-With effect from 1 February 2009, he transferred to become Chief of Police of Västra Götaland County, commenting that he was taking on a bigger job and that it was healthy for Östergötland and himself to gain different perspectives.
+From 1999 to 2001, he was deputy head of the police unit at the Ministry of Justice.
+In 2002, he was appointed deputy chief of police of the Östergötland County force and in 2004 became the chief there.
+With effect from 1 February 2009, he transferred to become chief of police of Västra Götaland County, commenting that he was taking on a bigger job and that it was healthy for Östergötland and himself to gain different perspectives.

 In November 2014, Löfving was appointed deputy director of the Swedish Police Authority (SPA) for a four-year term of office, and he also became the first head of the Police Authority's newly formed National Operations Department.
 In October 2020, Löfving was appointed regional police chief for Stockholm and Gotland.